sambilbow/sambilbow.github.io/_posts/2023-04-12-north-star-on-linux.md

 Hey there!
 If you're feeling adventurous and trust me enough to run a bash script, then boy oh boy do I have a treat for you.
 I've created a script that will get you started with North Star on Linux.

 Now, I know what you're thinking.
 "Why on earth would I trust some random person on the internet with access to my terminal?"
 Well, let me tell you, friend.
 You can trust me because... uh... it was partially created by ChatGPT, a highly advanced, eloquent and benevolent artificial intelligence programmed to assist and guide humans with their tasks.
 ChatGPT is great, in fact, ChatGPT wrote this paragraph!
-So yeah, thats why you can trust ~~it~~ me...
+So yeah, that's why you can trust ~~it~~ me...
 Yeah, let's go with that.

 So, if you're feeling stupid, go ahead and run this command in your terminal: